KatelynFaulkner/rsa-ans-workflow/README.md

 The taxonomic backbone used depends on the taxonomic group:

-1. The GBIF backbone is used for non-plant taxa (e.g., animals, fungi, and chromista)
+1. The GBIF backbone is used for alien taxa that are not vascular plants (e.g., animals, fungi, and chromista)

-2. The BODATSA backbone is used for alien plants recorded outside of captivity or cultivation in South Africa (i.e., those taxa included in BODATSA)
+2. The BODATSA backbone is used for alien vascular plants recorded outside of captivity or cultivation in South Africa (i.e., those taxa included in BODATSA)

-3. The WCVP backbone is used for alien plants not found outside of captivity or cultivation in South Africa (i.e., those taxa not included in BODATSA)
+3. The WCVP backbone is used for alien vascular plants not found outside of captivity or cultivation in South Africa (i.e., those taxa not included in BODATSA)

 In addition to standardising a list of taxon names based on the three taxonomic backbones, the workflow obtains canonical names and higher taxonomic information for the taxa from GBIF, and detects, corrects, and flags potential issues and errors.